docker/docs/content/manuals/admin/faqs/company-faqs.md

 You can add organizations to a company in the Admin Console.
 For more information, see [Add organizations to a company](../../admin/company/organizations.md#add-organizations-to-a-company.md).

-### How does a company owner manage SSO/SCIM settings from a company?
+### How does a company owner manage SSO/SCIM settings for a company?

 See your [SCIM](scim.md) and [SSO](../../security/for-admins/single-sign-on/configure/_index.md) settings.